DataDog/integrations-extras/flume/README.md

 ### Installation

-If you are using Agent v6.8+ follow the instructions below to install the Redis's Sentinel check on your host.
-See our dedicated Agent guide for [installing community integrations][2] to install checks with the [Agent prior v6.8][3] or the [Docker Agent][4]:
+If you are using Agent v6.8+ follow the instructions below to install the Flume check on your host.
+See the dedicated Agent guide for [installing community integrations][2] to install checks with the [Agent prior v6.8][3] or the [Docker Agent][4]:

 3. [Download the Datadog Agent][5].